What is the Defrost Mode On Your Heat Pump?

 - Indoor and outdoor fans will pause.

-These signs indicate that your heat pump unit is working to melt the ice and restore optimal performance.
+These signs indicate that your heat pump is working to melt the ice and restore optimal performance.

 Tips to Keep Your Home Warm During the Defrost Cycle